KenKundert/nestedtext/doc/minimal-nestedtext.rst

     It organizes the data into a nested collection of lists and name-value pairs where the lowest level values are all strings.
-For example, a simple collection of name-value pairs is:
+For example, a simple collection of name-value pairs represented using:

     .. code-block:: nestedtext